 A savings account forces you to separate a portion of your funds from your everyday spending money.
 That alone can eliminate the temptation to spend cash that, on second thought, you might prefer to save.
 Creating barriers to curb impulse spending can help you stick to monthly budgets and avoid debt.

 If buying a new video game is as easy as swiping a card, then you might not even consider the cost until the next time you check your bank statement.
 On the other hand, if you have to take the time to move expenses from your savings into your checking account before you buy, you're more likely to be aware of the cost and the effect it will have on your overall finances.

 Prepare for Surprises

 A savings account is an excellent place to keep your emergency savings.
 Everyone should strive to stow away a sizable chunk of cash in case of emergency.
-You'll never be able to predict when a medical emergency, car crash, or another type of sudden life event will catch you by surprise.
+You'll never be able to predict when your house water heater tank, your house roof, or your garage door stop to work and needs to be replaced, a major car repair, a temporary loss of income, or any other types of sudden events that catch you by surprise.
 When something like that does happen, an emergency fund in your savings account will make it easier to land on your feet.
 It may be a stressful event, but the financial aspect of it won't add to your stress.